metabase/metabase/docs/getting-started.md

 But, enough about that — let’s get to asking questions.
 For the next few examples, we'll be using the **Sample Dataset** that comes with Metabase.

 Go ahead and click **Ask a question** at the top of the screen.
 There are several ways you can ask a question in Metabase, but we'll click on the Simple Question option for now.
 You'll then need to pick the table that you have a question about.
+Click the database that the table is in, then pick the table from the list.
 Once you do, you'll see the table's contents.

 ![The Orders table](images/OrdersTable.png)

 ## Our first question

 The Orders table has a bunch of fake data in it about product orders for a made up company.
 Let's start with a simple question about these orders: how many orders have been placed with a subtotal (before tax) greater than \$40?
-More precisely, this question translates to, "How many records (or rows) are in the table 'Orders' with a value greater than 40 in the Subtotal column?”
+More precisely, this question translates to: "How many records (or rows) are in the table 'Orders' with a value greater than 40 in the Subtotal column?”

 To find out, we want to _filter_ the data by **the field we’re interested in**, which is **Subtotal**.
 Since each row in this table represents one order, counting how many rows there are after we’ve filtered them will give us the answer we want.